 Banking as a Service brings innovation and customization to finance product development.
 Clients get the following advantages:

-• Greater services offered.
+- Greater services offered.
 If there were no BaaS providers, clients would make use of bank services directly.
-So, it is not that a customer needs BaaS — BaaS needs a customer.
+So, it is not that a customer needs banking as a service — BaaS needs a customer.
 This is why BaaS providers aim to offer a truly superior experience.
-They put effort to meet the demands of banking clients who are digital natives and real tech-savvy.
+They put effort into meeting the demands of banking clients who are digital natives and really tech-savvy.

 Like clients, banks offering API-based data access also engage in a win-to-win strategy.
 At a minimum, they do not lose anything and earn more money.
 At a maximum, they get personal value out of sharing their data with BaaS providers.